 Luisa has over twenty years’ experience in the application of competition, regulatory, and industrial economics.
 She specialises in applying economic and econometric analysis to complex competition and regulatory questions.

 Luisa joined Ofcom in October 2018 from PwC, where she headed the Competition Economics advisory practice.

 Before becoming an economic consultant, Luisa was Director of Studies and Fellow in Economics at Robinson College, Cambridge; and a Research Fellow at Cambridge and then the London Business School.
 She is currently a Senior Member of Robinson College.

 Luisa was educated at the University of Warwick, where she obtained an MSc and PhD in Economics.
 She holds a BSc and Doctorate in Economics from the University of Naples (Federico II), Italy.

-Kevin Bakhurst is Group Director for Content and Media Policy, overseeing our broadcast and online regulation and policy.
+Kevin Bakhurst is Group Director for Broadcasting and Online Content, overseeing our broadcast and online regulation and policy.
 He is also a member of the Ofcom Board and Ofcom’s Content Board.

 Kevin joined Ofcom in October 2016 from Ireland’s national broadcaster, RTÉ – where he was Managing Director, News and Current Affairs, Deputy Director General, and then Acting Director General.

 After graduating from Cambridge University, Kevin worked at Price Waterhouse before joining the BBC as a researcher in 1989.
 He went on to edit the Ten O’Clock News, becoming Deputy Head of the BBC Newsroom and Controller of the BBC News channel and BBC News at One.
 During his time editing BBC news bulletins, the programmes won awards from organisations including BAFTA and the Royal Television Society.